-Comfort Systems - If Equipped
+Remote Start Comfort Systems - If Equipped

-When Remote Start is activated, Auto-Comfort will work anytime the temperature conditions are correct.
-When 2 the feature is enabled, regardless of Remote Start or regular keyless start, the driver heated seat features will automatically turn on in cold weather.
-In warm weather, the driver vented seat feature will automatically turn on when the Remote Start is activated.
-These features will stay on through the duration of Remote Start or until the ignition is placed in the ON/RUN position.
+When Remote Start is activated, the heated steering wheel and driver heated seat features will automatically turn on in cold weather.
+In warm weather, the driver vented seat feature will automatically turn on when the remote start is activated.
+These features will stay on through the duration of Remote Start or until the ignition switch is cycled to the ON/RUN position.

-The Comfort System can be activated and deactivated through the Uconnect system.
-For more information on Comfort System operation, refer to "Uconnect Settings" in "Understanding Your Instrument Panel."
+NOTE: The Remote Start Comfort System can be activated and deactivated through the Uconnect Settings.
+For more information on Remote Start Comfort System operation, refer to "Uconnect Settings" in "Understanding Your Instrument Panel."